FergusFettes/javascript-playground/paint-dev/README.md

 I think I'm missing something like the equivalent of a render loop for running the terminal.

-Looking through some more examples from three xtermjs list:
+Looking through some more examples from the xtermjs list:
 * [this one](https://github.com/qwefgh90/ng-terminal.git) has nice instructions
 * [this one](https://github.com/saisandeepvaddi/ten-hands) is very advanced and maybe too much to read through
 * [this one](https://github.com/elisescu/tty-share) is a ripoff off gotty and maybe my best bet for progress